IS THERE AN INVENTORY PROBLEM?

 FULLY AVAILABLE LISTINGS

-The overall supply of homes on the market at the end of October was 2.6 months, which was a decrease of 20.9% compared to the end of October 2015, when supply stood at 3.3 months.
+The overall supply of homes on the market at the end of October was 2.9 months, down from 4.2 months at the end of October 2015.

 RELATIONSHIP OF SALES PRICE TO ORIGINAL PRICE vs. DAYS ON THE MARKET

-Homes settling in October 2016 that received contracts their first week on the market sold, on average, 0.3% above original list price.
-Those that took 4 months or longer to sell sold for 11.6% below original list price.
+Homes settling in October 2016 that received contracts their first week on the market sold, on average, just 0.2% below list.
+Those that took more than 120 days to sell sold 7.2% below the original price.